RS

 Pulse of the City.

-Inspired by vintage ticker boards, I designed dynamic blocks that scale as an arrival becomes imminent.
-As buses depart, the list reorders, mirroring the physical movement of the network to make the app feel alive.
+Inspired by vintage ticker boards, we designed dynamic blocks that scale as a bus arrival is due.
+As buses depart, the list reorders to mirror the physical movement of the network, make the app feel (a)live.

 Back to the Drawing Board